rahulsingh50/Computer-Vision-Projects/README.md

 # Computer-Vision-Projects
-This repository contains some simple computer vision implementations using OpenCV
+This repository contains some simple computer vision implementations using OpenCV,dlib,Numpy,MatplotLib etc.